 Common view of Jesus' crucifixion

 Yet another fact to take into account is whether the condemned, as happened to Jesus, routinely had to carry the whole cross or stake they would die on, or just a crossbeam (see Matthew 27:31 - 32, Mark 15:20 - 21, John 19:17).
 Roman Catholic tradition favors the view that he carried only the crossbeam to Golgotha.
-If this has a solid historical basis, then it may overturn the linguistic evidence cited above, depending on how reliable and early the primary sources it uses.
+If this has a solid historical basis, then it may overturn the linguistic evidence cited above, depending on how reliable and early is the Bibliography it uses.
 An early Catholic writer, Tertullian, in the late second century said believers would "mark the brow with the sign of the cross" during such activities as meals, going to bed, and leaving and entering home.

 Regardless of whether the instrument of which Jesus did die was a stake or not, the entire world should appreciate and accept the sacrifice he made on our behalf.
 He humbled and abased Himself by undergoing a particularly cruel, painful, and disreputable form of capital punishment in order to save us all from our sins.